benzel/socialwhales/HACKING.md

 * Socialwhales should be placed in `$GOCODE/src/github.com/socialwhales`.
 * Maximum line lenght is 120 characters.

-### 2. Data definition.
+### 2. Data definition

-* We rely on schema.sql and HACKING.md.
+* We rely on schema.sql, its comments and HACKING.md.
 Nuff said.